 Developing Undergraduate Business Students’ Emotional Intelligence in a Block Class

-• Debbie Huber University of Montana Western
+• Debra Huber University of Montana Western

-Keywords: Emotional intelligence, block teaching, self-management, self-awareness, Multiple Approaches to Understanding instructional design model
+Emotional intelligence, block teaching, self-management, self-awareness, Multiple Approaches to Understanding instructional design model

 Abstract